 The method of transportation, which country you plan to stay in, the type of vehicle, and how quickly you need the car to be in the new location will all make a difference.
-The more flexibility you have with these aspects, the more likely it is that you can get a deal that is more affordable when moving the car.
+The more flexibility you have with these aspects, the more likely it is that you can get an affordable car transport deal.

 2. Calculate the Destination Charges

 When you are ready to ship the car from the United States, there will be some destination charges that you must consider as well.
 These destination charges are going to include a number of things like the import duties and taxes as well as the unloading and delivery charges.